SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/workday-source.md

 #### Error | received sign-on report log time outside time filter window. create a custom sign on report as per the setup instructions
 - Custom sign on report is not created as per the instructions

-To resolve this:
-1. [Create a Custom Sign on Report](/docs/integrations/saas-cloud/workday/#step-15-create-a-custom-sign-on-report) and configure the source accordingly.
+To resolve this, [Create a Custom Sign on Report](/docs/integrations/saas-cloud/workday/#step-15-create-a-custom-sign-on-report) and configure the source accordingly.

 ## FAQ